p4nd4m01um/team17/Code/html/README.md

 - the code for testing Hc-Sr501 was named as PIR_sensor.c

 ## Class
-we writed a class for using sensors.
+we have written a class for using sensors.

 ## Website
 we used PHP for creating a website and MySQL to store the data that comes from the sensors.